 A set of 59 nights characterized by pristine and stable AOD conditions at Izaña covering different Moon cycles, from March to December 2014, has been selected in this study.
 We have ensured stable AOD conditions using ancillary vertical information from the MPL-3 lidar running at Santa Cruz de Tenerife station.
 These stable AOD conditions are confirmed by means of the range-corrected signal from the MPL-3 lidar at Santa Cruz and the AOD (day-time from AERONET and night-time from CE318-T, both at 500 nm) at Izaña.
-The AOD stability criterion involves an AOD difference between the 1-h average AERONET AOD of two consecutives days (sunset versus sunrise) ≤ 0.005 at 870 nm.
 The MPL-3 profiles and the AOD evolution for one moon cycle in the period 3-17 October, 2014, are shown in Fig. 1.
 AOD is stable in the whole period with the exception of 3-5 October and 10 October, and these three nights are discarded from the fitting analysis.
 AERONET daytime AOD in this period ranges from 0.004 in 1640 nm to 0.016 in 440 nm.

 Nocturnal measurements were performed by means of a master CE318-T installed in Izaña station.
-This instrument has been calibrated following the Lunar-Langley calibration method proposed by Barreto et al. (2013a) (Eqs.
-2 and 3).
-This is a new absolute calibration technique, specifically developed for lunar photometry, which is able to avoid the determination of one different calibration coefficient every night required by the common Langley technique (Eq.
-2).
-It is important to emphasize the moon's illumination variation inherent to the lunar cycle, which means the V_0 and I_0 terms in Eq.
-3 are continuously changing, even during the \sim 2 hour observation time period required to perform the Langley calibration.
-Even if we discard the I_0 variation during the Langley period, the extraterrestrial voltages V_0 should be determined every day, which is not plausible considering the restrictive requirements in terms of atmospheric stability and cloudiness of this calibration technique.
-In spite the simplicity of the Lunar-Langley technique, its accuracy relies on the uncertainty involved in the ROLO model.
-The uncertainty estimation of the Lunar-Langley method was performed by Barreto et al. (2016) assuming a relative ROLO accuracy of \sim 1%, independent of any orbital parameter.
+This instrument has been calibrated following the Lunar-Langley calibration method proposed by Barreto et al. (2013a).
+This is a new absolute calibration technique, specifically developed for lunar photometry, which is able to avoid the determination of one different calibration coefficient every night required by the common Langley technique (Shaw, 1976, 1983).
+In spite the simplicity of this technique, its accuracy relies on the uncertainty involved in the ROLO model.
+The uncertainty estimation of the Lunar-Langley method was performed by Barreto et al. (2016) assuming a relative ROLO accuracy of $\sim 1\%$, independent of any orbital parameter.
 As a result, if the existence of some bias in the ROLO model is confirmed, the accuracy of the Lunar-Langley technique for absolute calibration should be revised.